 도련님 (do-ryun-nim) — husband’s younger, unmarried brother

-아주버님 (ah-ju-buh-nim) — husband’s older brother (This also means the husband of a wife’s older sister.)
+아주버님 (ah-ju-buh-nim) — husband’s older brother (This also means the husband of a husband’s older sister.)

-형님 (hyung-nim) — husband’s older sister or husband’s brother’s wife
+형님 (hyung-nim) — husband’s older sister or husband’s older brother’s wife

 아가씨 (ah-ga-ssi) — husband’s younger sister

-서방님 (suh-bang-nim) — husband’s married younger brother / husband’s sister’s husband (서방님 may also be used as just meaning “husband.”)
+서방님 (suh-bang-nim) — husband’s younger, married brother / husband’s sister’s husband (서방님 may also be used to just mean “husband.”)